 Electrical & Instrumentation Technician Apprenticeship

-Electrical and instrumentation technicians test or modify developmental or operational electrical machinery or electrical control equipment and circuitry in industrial or commercial plants or laboratories.
-They usually work under direction of engineers or technologists.
+Electrical and instrumentation technicians test or modify electrical machinery or control equipment in industrial and manufacturing settings.

-- 5-year training program
+- 5-year program

-- 9,392 hours of on-the-job learning
+- 10,400 hours of on-the-job learning

 - 1,008 hours of paid related instruction

 - Additional related instruction as may be required

 To qualify for this apprenticeship opportunity, applicants must meet the following requirements:

 If you meet the application requirements listed above, do the following to get started:

 Obtain direct employment through a company that operates an apprenticeship program or a similar sponsorship.